xvik/dropwizard-guicey/src/doc/docs/guide/bindings.md

 !!! warning
     You will not be able to use guice AOP on HK2 managed beans.

-Depening on default mode selected, you can use annotations to change extension DI:
+Depending on default mode selected, you can use annotations to change extension DI:
 * `@HK2Managed` - extension managed by hk2 (useful if in default mode when all beans created by guice)
 * `@GuiceManaged` - extension managed by guice (default, useful only when `.useHK2ForJerseyExtensions()` enabled)